opengsn/gsn-protocol/gsn-protocol.md

 ##### Attack: Relay attempts to censor a transaction by not signing it, or otherwise ignoring a user request.
 Relay is expected to return the signed transaction to the sender, immediately.
 Sender doesn't need to wait for the transaction to be mined, and knows immediately whether it's request has been served.
-If a relay doesn't return a signed transaction within a couple of seconds, sender cancels the operation, drops the connection, and switches to another relay.
+If a relay doesn't return a signed transaction within few seconds, sender cancels the operation, drops the connection, and switches to another relay.
 It also marks Relay as unresponsive in its private storage to avoid using it in the near future.

-Therefore, the maximal damage a relay can cause with such attack, is a one-time delay of a couple of seconds.
+Therefore, the maximal damage a relay can cause with such attack, is a one-time delay of few seconds.
 After a while, senders will avoid it altogether.

 ##### Attack: Relay attempts to censor a transaction by signing it, returning it to the sender, but never putting it on the blockchain.
 This attack will backfire and not censor the transaction.